uktrade/s3-dropbox/README.md

 # s3-dropbox [![Proof](https://github.com/uktrade/s3-dropbox/actions/workflows/test.yml/badge.svg)](https://github.com/uktrade/s3-dropbox/actions/workflows/test.yml)

-A simple bearer token authenticated dropbox that drops its payloads into an S3 bucket
+A bearer token authenticated dropbox that drops its payloads into an S3 bucket.

+This is a simple application: it is for fairly low concurrency situations, and an additional layer of security in front is expected to run in front of this application, for example an IP address filter.

 ## Running tests